VinnieCodes/meet/README.md

     Given the user is on the event details page
     When the user clicks on the charts visualization option Then charts visualizing the event details should be displayed

+### Serverless Functions in my app

+This application utilizes serverless functions, specifically AWS Lambda, to manage backend processes.
+These functions authenticate users with the Google Calendar API and securely fetch event data.
+Leveraging serverless technology allows the app to scale seamlessly with varying loads, minimizing operational costs and ensuring high availability without the need for manual server management.